cubeta-io/cubeta-starter/readme.md

 3 - run `composer install`

-4 - publish te config file : `php artisan vendor:publish --tag=cubeta-starter-config`
+4 - publish the config file : `php artisan vendor:publish --tag=cubeta-starter-config`

 **<h1 id="usage">Usage</h1>**

-First of all I need you to take a look on the 'cubeta-starter.php' file in the `config` directory and see the options there .
+First I need you to take a look on the `cubeta-starter.php` file in the `config` directory and see the options there .
 The most elements in the config array are for the generated files directories and namespaces **except** :